-The new town consisted mainly of sailors, ship owners, ship builders, shippers and caulkers.
-The quarrymen were but a small minority, at least up to the 19th century, and in a scale of merits a sailor had much more presige than a miner, because the sea was much more important than a mine.
+The new village was essentially made up of sailors, shipowners, shipbuilders, forwarders, and caulkers.
+The quarrymen remained a subordinate minority, at least until the end of the 19th century.
+Here, on the scale of values, a sailor enjoyed more prestige than a miner, because the sea mattered more than the mine.

-Some people say here you have a sea culture, but saying it was forged in the iron mines is probably more correct.
+Some say that here culture came from the sea, but it was forged in the iron mines.

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.